No matter the profession, there will inevitably come a time when you have to deal with bad clients.

 Try to really listen to your client.
 Why are they actually angry?
 Oftentimes, the conflict has more to do with their predisposed mood than your tangible actions.
 The best way to calm someone down who is angry or frustrated is to listen to them!

 So try to practice reflective listening.
-Reflective listening requires you to respond and reflect back on the thoughts and feelings of your clients, by analysing their words and actions.
+Reflective listening requires you to respond and reflect back on the thoughts and feelings of your clients, by analyzing their words and actions.

 So instead of replying to a complaint with: